CandyFace/BlocksFromOuterSpace/README.md

 A small infinite runner made in unity.
-I'm not sure wether i'll do much more with it, so i decided to share it. it was originally intended to be a REALLY barebone runner "game" which we had to do at my university.. but then i took it a bit further than that and added various stuff.
+I'm not sure wether i'll do much more with it, so i decided to share it. it was originally intended to be a REALLY barebone runner "game" which had to do at my university, but then i took it a bit further than that and added various stuff.

 The game features: